 A chronological survey of New Testament people, places, and events, highlighting the basic message of the New Testament books, their contribution to God's redemptive storyline, and their significance for Christian thought and practice.
 Enrollment limited to theology and religion majors.
-Prerequisite: RELG 105 or waiver.
 Odd years.

-RELB 220 3 S Kings and Conquest
+RELB 220 Kings and Conquest

 An examination of selected chapters from the historical writings of the Old Testament: Joshua, Judges, Samuel, Kings, Chronicles, Ezra, Nehemiah, and Esther.
-Prerequisite: RELG 105\ or waiver, RELG 125\ or waiver.
+Prerequisite: RELG 125 or waiver.

-RELB 225 3 W, S Books of Moses
+RELB 225 3 S Books of Moses

 Literature, history, and theology of the first five books of the Old Testament.
-Prerequisite: RELG 105\ or waiver, RELG 125\ or waiver.
+Prerequisite: RELG 125 or waiver.